Scholarships for UK students from ethnic minorities

 Award amount: Awards are worth up to the value of full fees for each year of the course and can be used either to cover tuition fees or to help with living costs.

 SJM Concerts Futures Scholarship – Manchester Metropolitan University

 The SMJ Concerts scholarship helps 36 students over three years while studying at Manchester Metropolitan University.

-Eligibility criteria: Students must be from a Black, Asian, or Minority Ethnic background, have a UK Student Support Number and demonstrate financial need.
+To be eligible: Students must be from a Black, Asian, or Minority Ethnic background.
+They need to have a UK Student Support Number and demonstrate financial need.
 They must also be enrolled on the first year of one of the following degree programmes:

 - LLB (Hons)